sgbasel/neuritetracker/README.md

 ![GUI interface](https://github.com/sgbasel/neuritetracker/blob/master/trunk/Documentation/Images/interface.png "GUI interface")

-## Using a script to run Neuritetracker on a batch of sequences
+## Running Neuritetracker on a batch of sequences
+The GUI interface does not support batch processing of sequences.
+To run on a batch of sequences, it is necessary to prepare a batch script and run it from the command prompt.
+Use the following steps:
 1. blah
 2. blah
 3. blah